opalj/JCG/jcg_annotations/src/main/resources/StaticInitializers.md

 Static initializers have to be treated as entry points.
 ##SI1
 [//]: # (MAIN: si1.Bar)
-Static initializer of an interface without a default method.
+A static initializer should be triggered when a non-constant field is referenced.
 ```java
 // si1/Foo.java
 package si1;